JoshuaEagan1/Overdose-Data-Project/README.md

 ---

 This project is meant to display and visualize state level data about overdoses of different types of drugs.
-The data was originally harvested from Healthdata.gov. for technical notes about the database, or to download an updated version, visit https://catalog.data.gov/dataset/vsrr-provisional-drug-overdose-death-counts-54e35
+The data these functions are based on was originally harvested from Healthdata.gov. for technical notes about the database, or to download an updated version, visit https://catalog.data.gov/dataset/vsrr-provisional-drug-overdose-death-counts-54e35